 Dual cameras are an essential component of AR technology, as they provide more sophisticated zoom capabilities and depth sensing.
 If you create a scenario with two entirely different viewpoints, and you have the capability to calculate the distance between each viewpoint, it becomes possible to calculate the distance of a given object point using triangulation.
 This means that for every pixel the camera is able to recognise, each iOS device can produce depth maps of what the camera is able to see.
 This is basically how the human brain functions, enabling us to visualise our surrounding environment in 3D.
 This is an effect commonly referred to as stereopsis (the perception of depth produced by the reception in the brain of visual stimuli from both eyes in combination; binocular vision).
 The immediate benefit of using this type of technology is that the ARKit software is able to immediately respond to which objects are in the foreground of a particular environment, and which objects are in the background.
 It’s this technology that enables the iPhone 7+ to create portrait images that position specific objects clearly in the foreground whilst blurring out the background.
 By implementing dual cameras across the iOS suite of projects, Apple clearly intend to go way beyond portrait images by using the hardware functionality to cross the divide into the world of augmented reality.

 So it turns out 2017 is a huge year for AR and potentially a key turning point in terms of predicting Apple’s plans for the future.
 It’s clear to see that AR possesses enormous commercial potential, not just for giants like Apple, but for businesses and brands of all sizes from all over the world.
 As technology begins to shift from what we carry in our hands, to what we wear, this will have profound ramifications for business owners.
 In many cases, ARKit will be hugely significant because it offers a soft entry point for companies looking to experiment with the capabilities of AR technology.
 It immediately provides access to millions of existing devices and a chance to develop software services and products that target the owners of each and every device.
 If you’re a business or brand seeking to develop an ARKit augmented reality app, contact Mozenix today to start the conversation.
+With offices throughout the UK including London, Edinburgh, Glasgow and Dundee, we’re ideally situated to enable your AR plans and concepts to become a reality.
 If you’re interested in refining your thinking around Augmented Reality and learning how to develop an ARKit app, it’s worth taking the time to fill in our quick AR survey, takes 2 minutes.
 This will help to crystalize your thought process in terms of how an AR app might enhance your current software offering.